NiranjanBhujel/pyNLControl/docs/pyNLControl_Manual.md

 `UKF(nX, nU, nY, F, H, Qw, Rv, Ts, PCoeff=None, Wm=None, Wc=None, alpha=0.001, beta=2.0, kappa=0.0, Integrator='rk4')`
-:   Function to implement Unscented Kalman filter.
+:   Function to implement Unscented Kalman filter (UKF).

     If either of PCoeff or Wm or Wc is None, it calculates those values with alpha=1e-3, Beta=2 and kappa=0.
 To use manual weights, specify PCOeff, Wm and Wc.
 Otherwise, use alpha, beta and kappa parameters to set those values.

     Parameters
     ----------